The benefits of ‘Forest bathing’ or ‘Shinrin Yoku’

 “Notice that the stiffest tree is most easily cracked, while the bamboo … survives by bending with the wind”.
 (Bruce Lee).

-To be like the bamboo, you must not just be well informed about how to use your mind – like an ancient philosopher – but also you must be well fed, well rested, happily related to at least one significant other person; and rooted in some kind of family, social group and/or community.
+To be like a human-bamboo, you must not just be well informed about how to use your mind – like an ancient philosopher – but also you must be well fed, well rested, happily related to at least one significant other person; and rooted in some kind of family, social group and/or community.
 You need to be involved and rooted in your home community, but free to take whatever individual action you need to take, so long as it is moral and legal.

 “The human capacity for burden is like bamboo”- according to Jodi Picoult, an American author of fiction – “far more flexible than you’d ever believe at first glance”.